 Step 5: Set up your order

-There are different order types available, which you can use to customise when and how much you want to buy each share for.
+There are different order types available, which you can use to customize when and how much you want to buy each share.
 These order types are widely available.

 Market orders are orders that can be purchased or sold at the current market price.
 However, the price that you actually get may not match the one you were offered by the time that the trade is executed.

 Unlike a market order, a limit order is executed at the defined price or less.